Sometimes, caregivers have to coordinate dementia care for someone living in another city or country.

 - Systems like the police and medical community are not in a position to support someone with dementia living independently.

 The person may have to live alone for some time while the family members try to make more arrangements.
 Try to keep independent living to a minimum.
 Leaving the person with dementia under care of trusted maids or paid attendants requires close monitoring by local well-wishers.
 It requires thought and planning.
 Many cross-checks are needed to ensure safety and well-being.
 Constant monitoring is needed.
-Some suggestions for such situations:
+Some suggestions for such situations are given below.

 - Set up the person’s home for 24-hour help by using several paid carers.
 There should always be backup in case one carer is absent.
 Some of these paid carers need to be responsible, educated, and reliable.
 Also, medicines must be monitored because the persons sometimes forget they need medicines.
 For example, a person may forget that she has hypertension and refuse to take the medicines for it.